 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, change or withdrawal at any time by the assigning rating agency.
-The credit rating referred to above has been issued by S&P, which is not established in the European Union and is not registered under the CRA Regulation but such credit rating will be endorsed by S&P Europe, which is an entity established in the European Union and registered under the CRA Regulation.
+The credit rating referred to above has been issued by S&P, which is not established in the European Union or in the United Kingdom and is not registered under the CRA Regulation but such credit rating will be endorsed by S&P Europe, which is an entity established in the European Union or in the United Kingdom and registered under the CRA Regulation.

-Selling and Transfer Restrictions.
+Selling and Transfer Restrictions..